dersuchendee/metaphorical-logic-augmented-generation/README.md

 ## Project Structure

+├── data/               # Contains datasets and annotations │   ├── datasets/            # Original datasets
+│   ├── annotator_responses/      # Annotations
+│   └── README.md
+│
-├── data/ # Contains datasets or input files for the project │ ├── raw/ # Original/raw data files │ ├── processed/ # Processed or cleaned data │ └── README.md # Instructions or details about the data ├── code/ # Contains scripts or notebooks │ ├── src/ # Source code for the project │ ├── notebooks/ # Jupyter or other notebooks for analysis │ └── README.md # Details about the code structure ├── README.md # Overview of the project └── LICENSE # License file
+├── code/               # Contains scripts or notebooks │   ├── src/            # Source code for the project
+│   ├── notebooks/      # Jupyter or other notebooks for analysis │   └── README.md       # Details about the code structure
+│
+├── README.md

 ## Data

-The `data/` directory contains the following:

-- `raw/`: This folder contains the original datasets.
-- `processed/`: This folder contains processed or cleaned datasets, ready for analysis.
-- `README.md`: A file with additional details or instructions on how to use the data files.

-Ensure the data follows the expected format before running the code.

 ## Ontology